Make WWII model furniture.

 How to make model furniture for a WWII Anderson Shelter.

-In this 4th part of the craft project on how to make a realistic miniature version of a WWII bomb Shelter, you will now dress the inside of your Anderson shelter with some bunk beds and a few pieces of easy to make model furniture.
+In the 4th part of this craft project on how to make a realistic miniature version of a WWII bomb Shelter, you'll now add furniture to the inside of your Anderson shelter.
+For this, you will be making some bunk beds and also a few other pieces of easy to make WWII model furniture.
+As I have shown below.

 For this simple project you will need: